 We use open source software in our products and expect to use more open source software in the future.
 From time to time, there have been claims challenging the ownership of open source software against companies that incorporate open source software into their products.
 However, the terms of many open source licenses have not been interpreted by U.S. courts, and there is a risk that these licenses could be construed in a way that could impose unanticipated conditions or restrictions on our ability to commercialize our products.
 As a result, we could be subject to lawsuits by parties claiming ownership of what we believe to be open source software.
 Litigation could be costly for us to defend, have a negative effect on our results of operations and financial condition or require us to devote additional research and development resources to change our products.
-In addition, if we were to combine our proprietary software products with open source software to the public.
+In addition, if we were to combine our proprietary software products with open source software in a certain manner, we could, under certain of the open source licenses, be required to release the source code of our proprietary software to the public.
 This would allow our competitors to create similar products with less development effort and time.
 If we inappropriately use open source software, or if the license terms for open source software that we use change, we may be required to re-engineer our products, incur additional costs, discontinue the sale of some or all of our products or take other remedial actions.